ajacobs21e/sketch-palettes/README.md

 This fork is for my custom Sketch palettes.
 You can find them under Palettes/Custom.

 ### Current Custom Palettes

+To download the files, you can Right Click -> Save As on the links below.

 - [PatternFly 3.x Palette][1]
  - [Sketch File of Swatches][2]